DiwashRai/digital-garden/content/Strategy-DesignPattern.md

 To achieve this, the algorithm is removed from the host class and placed in a separate class that implements a strategy interface.
 The algorithm can now be passed in and vary at run time.

 The strategy design pattern also allows closer adherence to the Open/Closed principle.
 The host class can now be extended to use a new algorithm without modifying the host class itself.

 ### Implementation details
-- **Context:** This is the class that has a method that uses a strategy object to complete a task. it does not implement the task by itself, but takes help from the strategy object to perform the task.
+-   **Context:** This is the class that has a method that uses a strategy object to complete a task.
+    It does not implement the task by itself, but takes help from the strategy object to perform the task.
 -   **Strategy interface:** An interface common to all supported algorithms or strategies.
 Context uses this interface to call the method provided by the strategy class.
 -   **Concrete strategies:** These are the classes that implement the strategy interface.
 They provide the concrete implementation of the algorithm.

 ### Code example